 Acquisition-Related Retention Consideration.
-Acquisition-related retention consideration increased from zero in the 2003 period to \$133,000 in the 2004 period.
-During the 2004 period, the components of acquisition-related retention consideration were estimated based on forecasts of the Enhance Interactive earn-out calculations.
-Estimated allocations were made as follows: service costs of \$16,000, sales and marketing of \$45,000, product development of \$49,000, and general and administrative of \$23,000.
-The acquisition-related retention consideration was calculated as part of the contingent, earnings-based payment obligation to certain employees of Enhance Interactive and is equal 5.56% of Enhance Interactive's earnings before taxes in excess of \$3.5 million for the 2004 period of which \$133,000, including \$13,000 of employer-related payroll taxes, has been recorded in 2004.
-One-fourth of the annual estimated acquisition-related retention consideration for the calendar years 2003 and 2004 is subject to an aggregate maximum of \$1 million.
-With respect to the calendar year 2003, in April 2004, we paid a total of \$283,000, which included \$24,000 of employer-related payroll taxes.
+Acquisition-related retention consideration increased to \$123,000 in the second quarter of 2004 as compared to \$0 during the same period in 2003.
+During the second quarter of 2004, the components of acquisition-related retention consideration were estimated based on forecasts of the Enhance Interactive earn-out calculations.
+Estimated allocations were made as follows: service costs of \$15,000, sales and marketing of \$42,000, product development of \$45,000, and general and administrative of \$21,000.
+The acquisition-related retention consideration was calculated as part of the contingent, earnings-based payment obligation to certain employees of Enhance Interactive and is equal 5.56% of Enhance Interactive's earnings before taxes in excess of \$3.5 million for the 2004 period of which \$256,000 has been recorded as acquisition-related retention consideration including employer payroll-related taxes.
+A quarterly proportion of the annual estimated acquisition-related retention consideration was recorded in the second quarter of 2004.
+We will account for any payment amount as compensation.
+The acquisition-related retention consideration for the calendar years 2003 and 2004 is subject to an aggregate maximum of \$1 million.
+Acquisition-related consideration increased in the 2004 period by \$256,000 or 100%, as compared to \$0 in the 2003 period.

 Facility Relocation.
-As part of our anticipated expansion, in March 2004, we entered into a sublease agreement for new office facilities in Seattle, Washington, and we relocated from our original office facilities also located in Seattle, Washington.
-The remaining lease obligations for the original facilities extend through June 30, 2006 and totaled \$282,000 as of March 31, 2004.
+In March 2004, we entered into a sublease agreement for new and larger office facilities in Seattle, Washington, and we relocated from our original office facilities also located in Seattle, Washington.
+As of June 30, 2004, the net sublease income is estimated to be approximately \$84,000 over the life of the lease.
+The remaining lease obligations for the original facilities extend through June 30, 2006 and totaled \$251,000 as of June 30, 2004.
 In March 2004, we accrued lease and related costs of \$230,000 for the estimated future obligations of non-cancelable lease and other payments for the original facilities.